ABOUT THE KNOCKOUT HEALTH CHALLENGE

-The NSW Aboriginal Knockout Health Challenge is a community led healthy lifestyle and weight loss challenge for Aboriginal communities across NSW.
+The Knockout Health Challenge 2023 is a community-led healthy lifestyle challenge for Aboriginal people in NSW.

 The NSW Knockout Health Challenge (KHC) commissioned an Aboriginal artist Dennis Golding to create logo and branding for the program.
 The logo’s background and meaning are outlined below.